-NBA Rumors: Draymond Green Gives An Unexpected Advice For LeBron James
+NBA Rumors: Draymond Green Gives Unexpected Advice For LeBron James

 Draymond Green and the Warriors may have beaten LeBron James and his former team, the Cleveland Cavaliers, thrice in the NBA Finals in the last four years.
 But as someone who faced him on the court, Green has personally witnessed how great NBA player James really is.
 Despite his not-so-good NBA Finals record, there is no doubt that LeBron James is already on the level of other NBA legends like Michael Jordan and Kobe Bryant.

-As of now, there is still an ongoing debate on who is the greatest basketball player of all-times.
+As of now, there is still an ongoing debate on who is the greatest basketball player of all time.
 Most NBA fans of this generation believe James deserves the title over Jordan and Bryant.
 However, as Green said, if James really wants to be recognized as the best basketball player in the world, he should be the first one to say and believe.